RaAdlDev/content-manager/README.md

 ## Pytests

 To make de project more scalable, eficient and clean, tests have been implemented.
-The auth, the articles manager and the roles had their own tests.
+The auth, the articles manager and the roles has their own tests.
 Before running tests, create a new database only for tests in PostgresSQL called "content_api_test"

 ### Run the tests